 Verify the Window Replacement Installers References

 No less than five years is excellent.
-Also, try to request references from clients that have had issues with their company.
+Also, try to request references from clients who have had issues with their company.
 Finally, you’ll want to know if the window replacement contractor or top window manufacturer in Florida resolves their problems and how they stand behind their work and products.

 Since installation is as essential as the products, I suggest that you verify the installer’s training and if they are full-time window installers.

 You don’t want to hire a contractor who works windows one day, bathroom or kitchen remodeling the following day, and room additions.
-Instead, it would help if you had an installer who works with windows 24/7, as the experience is paramount to your home window replacement project success.
+Instead, it would help if you had an installer who works with windows 24/7, as the experience is paramount to your home window replacement project’s success.